ktulasipravallika/ktulasipravallika.github.io/blogs/Python.md

-1. Explain the concept (with AWS/DevOps angle where relevant)
-2. Give **code examples**
-3. Give **exercises + typical interview questions** (with sample answers later in the same section)

-You can go through section by section at your own pace today.

----

 ## 0. Why Python for AWS DevOps (your “why”)
 You’re learning Python to:

 * **Automate AWS**: create EC2s, VPCs, S3 buckets, IAM users, alarms, etc.